exprpapi/tmp_interpret.sh/README.md

 A posix compliant shell script to instantly jump into a semi-ephemeral main function in your favorite language in your favorite editor, and start typing right away.

 The script creates a temporary file in `"${HOME}/.local/tmp/tmp_repl"` based on the language you chose in the prompt.
-It inserts boilerplate code and positions the cursor at the postion you want, and starts insert mode.
+It inserts boilerplate code and positions the cursor at the position you want, and starts insert mode.

 The system wide `"/tmp"` was not chosen as a temporary dir, because it does not survive reboots, and that is too ephemeral, since I like to decide myself if and when to discard old repls.